bitrise-io/devcenter/_articles/bitrise-cli/secrets.md

 your `bitrise.yml`, for example in `App Env Vars` (`app: envs:` in the [bitrise.yml](/bitrise-cli/basics-of-bitrise-yml/)), [Workflow environment variables](/bitrise-cli/workflows/#define-workflow-specific-parameters-environment-variables) and Step inputs too.

+## Secret filtering with Bitrise CLI

+Bitrise CLI automatically filters your secret env vars and prints `[REDACTED]` with newlines after the key so that the secret env vars are NOT VISIBLE in the build log.
+This applies to both **private and public apps**.

+!!! warning "Build configuration custom env vars are exposed"
+    You can specify an env var you wish to overwrite in your workflow if you click `Start/Schedule a Build` for your build   and select the `Advanced` option in the `Build configuration` pop-up window.
+Note that any env var you set in `Custom Environment Variables (optional)` section **will not be handled as secret env vars** hence they'll be will be visible in the build logs!
+You can also check them in `Build parameters` if you click `More details` on your build's page!

+For more information on secrets, check out our [Secrets and Env Vars](/builds/env-vars-secret-env-vars/) section.